theogwo/HeadTTS/README.md

 `onmessage` | Handles incoming messages of type `audio` or `error`.
 For details, see the API section.
 `onend` | Triggered when all message queues become empty.
 `onerror` | Handles system or class-level errors.
 If this handler is not set, such errors are thrown as exceptions. **Note:** Errors related to TTS conversion are sent to the `onmessage` handler (if defined) as messages of type `error`.

 </details>

-## Synthesize speech

-An example of how to setup the used voice only once and then synthesize speech:
+Setup the voice only when you need it to change:

 ```javascript
 headtts.setup({